What 2025 Taught Us About Staying the Course

 In April, when tariffs were announced, stocks took a big hit.
 Many people panicked.
 But investors who stayed patient saw the market bounce back as trade deals came together.

-Key insight: April 2025 was one of the most volatile months in recent history.
-But if you checked your portfolio on April 1st and again on May 1st, you would have thought the market was calm.
+Key Insight: April 2025 was one of the most volatile months in recent history.
+If you checked your portfolio on April 1st and again on May 1st, you would have thought the market was calm.
 The wild swings in between didn't show up in the final numbers.

 The Big Picture: 100 Years of Growth: